-The Lionel Seaboard No. 6250 Switcher was produced for two years in 1954 and 1955.
+The Lionel Seaboard NW-2 Switcher No. 6250 was produced for two years in 1954 and 1955.
 Created on a painted BLUE and ORANGE body with WHITE "SEABOARD" lettering on the sides and the road herald decal on the cab, it was equipped with a three position directional unit whose control lever was adjustable from the bottom of the die-cast metal chassis, vertical worm drive motor that powered two axles with magnetraction, interior lighting at both ends, and electronic couplers.
 This engine was an excellent runner.
 There are three variations:

 Variation A: The "SEABOARD" closely spaced lettering on the side is a decal.
 It is difficult to find this version today with the decal intact (1954).